dlktdr/HeadTracker/firmware/src/README.md

-Do not merge -- this is a build test
+Do not merge -- this is a build test -- another trigger test